Japan’s national space agency, JAXA has confirmed that the inaugural test flight of the Callisto reusable rocket demonstrator has slipped to 2026.

 On 28 October, JAXA provided an update on the status of the Callisto program at a Ministry of Education, Culture, Sports, Science, and Technology event.
 As reported by the Japanese financial newspaper Nikkei, the agency revealed that before moving on to an inaugural flight of Callisto, it would first conduct a 100-meter test flight of a smaller demonstrator.
 Although this test flight was initially expected in 2024, additional safety measures required at the Noshiro Rocket Test Site need to be implemented before the test could proceed.

-As a result of the delayed testing of the smaller demonstrator, JAXA confirmed that the expected inaugural flight of Callisto has now been definitively slipped to 2026.
+As a result of the delayed testing of the smaller demonstrator, JAXA confirmed that the expected inaugural flight of Callisto has now definitively slipped to 2026.

 Upcoming European reusable rocket demonstrators